Procrastination is a challenge for many entrepreneurs.

 Motivation and confidence matter.
 There are plenty of ways to increase your productivity.
 Here are a few examples of how you can do it:

-When you know what you’re trying to achieve and understand the difference it will make in your life, and the reason for doing it.
+If you don’t have clarity about what you’re trying to achieve and understand the difference it will make in your life, and the reason for doing it, motivation and confidence can grow.

 When you get stuck, step back and ask yourself, “Why do I want to reach this goal again?” and write down your reasons.